blenderskool/lexico/README.md

     </details>

 - 🧰 **Nesting**: `(apple OR orange)`
   Nesting groups multiple terms to a single search term.
 They are **not for representing priority order** of search expressions.
 The above query is same as `apple OR orange`.
-Nesting is useful when used with other operators in Seekr.
+Nesting is useful when used with other operators in Lexico.

   - **Compound search within a field**: `name:(apple OR orange)`
     Same as `name:apple OR name:orange` but shorter.